 Treatment guidelines for metastatic breast cancer

 Although the exact treatment for metastatic breast cancer varies from person to person, guidelines help ensure quality care.
 These guidelines are based on the latest research and the consensus of experts.
-The American Society of Clinical Oncology (ASCO) and National Comprehensive Care Network (NCCN) are two respected organizations that regularly update and post their guidelines online.
+The National Comprehensive Care Network (NCCN) and American Society of Clinical Oncology (ASCO) are two respected organizations that regularly update and post their guidelines online.
 The National Cancer Institute (NCI) also has overviews of treatment options.